The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Phillips County?

-Phillips County, Colorado has 3 public high schools, along with 0 middle schools and 2 elementary schools.
+Phillips County, Colorado has 3 public high schools, serving approximately 373 students.

 What is the largest school district in Phillips County?